Disenrolling from Your Plan

-- You need to provide signed, written notice to Blue Cross Medicare Advantage (or, if enrolled through your employer group, the employer group must give Blue Cross Medicare Advantage the request to disenroll you).
+- You need to provide signed, written notice to Blue Cross Medicare Advantage (or, if enrolled through your employer group, the employer group must make the request to Blue Cross Medicare Advantage to disenroll you).
 You can find details about this in your Evidence of Coverage.

 There are times when the plan must disenroll a member:

 - The individual moves out of the plan’s service area and becomes ineligible to be an enrollee of Blue Cross Medicare Advantage.